Leigh-on-Sea railway station

 Leigh-on-Sea railway station is on the London, Tilbury and Southend line, serving the town of Leigh-on-Sea, Essex.
 It is 32 mi 43 chain down the main line from London Fenchurch Street via and it is situated between to the west and to the east.
 Its three-letter station code is LES.

 It was originally opened as Leigh by the London, Tilbury and Southend Railway on 1 July 1855, being renamed Leigh-on-Sea on 1 October 1904, but was rebuilt by the London, Midland and Scottish Railway on a new site, 805 m to the west, opening on 1 January 1934.
 The station and all trains serving it are currently operated by c2c.

 History

 London, Tilbury and Southend Railway (1855-1912)

-When the London, Tilbury and Southend Railway were planning their railway the 1852 act was to build the railway slightly north of the fishing port of Leigh.
+When the London, Tilbury and Southend Railway were planning their railway the London, Tilbury and Southend Extension Railway Act 1852 was to build the railway slightly north of the fishing port of Leigh.
 On 25 October 1853 a survey by George Parker Bidder and John Fowler presented their concerns to the joint management committee that this route would mean building a steep-sided cutting in the clay hillside.
 They had surveyed a new route closer to the sea that ran along the backs of properties on the High Street significantly reducing their back gardens.
-The change was approved by Parliament in an 1854 act.
+The change was approved by the London, Tilbury and Southend Railway Deviation and Amendment Act 1854.